-Developing special, tailor-made silicon carbide powders together with our customers makes up a significant portion of the ongoing effort in the global silicon carbide innovation teams.
-At the end of such development process we end up with a silicon carbide powder having unique properties that will improve the customer’s manufacturing process or their end products.
+Developing special, tailor-made silicon carbide powders together with our customers, makes up a significant portion of the ongoing effort in the global silicon carbide innovation teams.
+At the end of such a development process, we end up with a silicon carbide powder having unique properties that will improve the customer’s manufacturing process or their end products.

 Innovation in conjunction with our customers